 In this guide, we’re giving you the rundown to Instagram video ads, how to create them, and best practices for your Instagram video ads to increase purchases on your store.

-However, the content strategy within your Instagram ad plays an important role in whether the ad viewer proceeds to engage with you further.
+The content strategy within your Instagram ad plays an important role in whether the ad viewer proceeds to engage with you further.
 Videos demand more attention from the Instagram user, making them popular among Instagram advertisers these days.
 Video is, without a doubt, the most consumed format of content.

 That’s why top advertisers and large brands are prioritizing Instagram video ads in their ad strategy.
 Sponsored videos have also proven to see 3x more comments than a sponsored photo, and Shopify stores must tap into this opportunity to attract audiences that are sure to want to buy from you, either immediately or in the future.